North Korea travel advice

 Importation of satellite telephones and shortwave radios is prohibited.
 Such items are confiscated upon entry and usually returned upon departure.

-Photography of airports, roads, bridges, seaports and rail stations is prohibited.
-Any pictures or video taken outside of tourist areas could result in confiscation of equipment or detention.
+Any photos or videos taken outside of tourist areas could result in the confiscation of your equipment or detention.
 Seek permission from your tour guide before taking photographs.

 Dual citizenship